Doctor of Philosophy in Civil Engineering

 - A minimum of 30 credit hours must be doctoral research and dissertation.

-- Successful completion of a qualifying examination, taken no earlier than the end of their first year in residence and no later than the end of their second year of residence.
+- Successful completion of a qualifying examination, taken no later than the end of their second year.
 The qualifying examination includes the following three sections.
+Section I is at the discretion of the major advisor and advisory committee, but sections II and III are required for all Ph.D. students.

 A detailed written doctoral research proposal must be submitted to the advisory committee.
 The proposal should cover: